Shinzo Abe to become first Japanese leader to visit Pearl Harbor

 "I will visit Pearl Harbor with President Obama.
 This will be a visit to soothe the souls of the victims.
 We should never repeat the ravages of the war."

-The surprise attack on December 7, 1941, killed more than two thousand Americans and triggered the entry of the US into World War II.
+The surprise attack on December 7, 1941, killed more than 2,000 Americans and triggered the entry of the US into World War II.

 The announcement coincides with the 75th anniversary of the battle on Wednesday.